kavinda14/learning_based_control_project/README.md

 B. Riviere, W. Hönig, M. Anderson, S-J. Chung.
 "Neural Tree Expansion for Multi-Robot Planning in Non-Cooperative Environments" in IEEE Robotics and Automation Letters (RA-L) June 2021.

+This project is aimed at allowing for explicit prioritization for different agents in multi-agent path deconfliction.

 ## Dependencies: